martinbaste/Laser-Albatross/README.md

   * *None:* Gaps are considered non-conserved positions and are taken out.
   * *Partial:* Gaps are considered just another allowed character.
   * *All:* Gaps positions are not removed, and they don't count towards the conserved or non conserved calculation of the position.
 This means that the required amount of identical characters for a position is lower.
+* Info-score info in HTML output
+* Score looks really interesting, maybe it can be added a chemical group score and then average.